Welcome to PocketGuard! We are grateful you joined our team and hope this Newbie's Guide would help to save time in

 As you know, PocketGuard automatically pulls out transactions from your accounts when you link them to the app.
 You can view the full list of transactions from all connected accounts on the Transactions tab.
 In case you don't want to see transactions from any given account, you can find out how to hide it here - How to hide an account.

 As we pull out your transactions, they are automatically divided into various categories, depending on the merchant concerned.
 Unfortunately, the system sometimes identifies a merchant or category incorrectly.
 We are working on improving the algorithm, yet, for now, what you should do first is to check if all your merchants and categories have been correctly identified.

-To change the category of a transaction, just open its details > tap options, change category and choose the new one.
+To change the category of a transaction, just open its details, tap its category and choose the new one.
 PocketGuard will also learn from your preferences as it goes along.